 During the pandemic, a large part of the global workforce was suddenly required to work remotely.
 Stringent travel restrictions were imposed across countries.
-Remote working took employees away from the central offices and data centers that were at the center of DR/BC plans so far.
+Remote working took employees away from the central offices and data centers at the center of DR/BC plans.

-Internet, corporate networks, VPNs and cloud-resources—all of these were under tremendous stress as employees accessed data remotely.
-In today’s borderless world, customers, vendors and suppliers are spread across multiple geographies.
-Systems and network availability became more crucial than ever for organizations to ensure business continuity.
+Internet, corporate networks, VPNs, and cloud resources were all under tremendous stress as employees accessed data remotely.
+Customers, vendors, and suppliers are spread across multiple geographies in today’s borderless world.
+Systems and network availability have become more crucial for organizations to ensure business continuity.

 Work-from-home also resulted in a dramatic increase in ransomware attacks and other cybersecurity incidents due to distributed workforce.
-All of this and many unprecedented challenges have forced organizations to review their existing business continuity and disaster recovery plans—both from a short-term and long-term perspective.
+All of this and many unprecedented challenges have forced organizations to review their business continuity and disaster recovery plans from both a short-term and long-term perspective.

-DR strategies – Cloud comes to rescue as businesses revisit DR Plan
+Cloud comes to the rescue as businesses revisit DR Plan

 There have been plenty of learnings for enterprises from a DR/BC point of view.
-For one, organizations have now realized that they need to have a DR plan that works in numerous unforeseen circumstances—what works for a tornado clearly doesn’t work for a global pandemic!
+For one, organizations have now realized that they need a DR plan that works in numerous unforeseen circumstances—what works for a tornado doesn’t work for a global pandemic!

 But they also need to consider the budgetary constraints more than before.

-A recent study highlights that DRaaS has been considered and implemented by a significant portion of businesses globally as faster recovery of data became necessary.
-Here are some immediate advantages that cloud-based DR offers during the pandemic
+A recent study highlights that DRaaS has been considered and implemented by many businesses globally as faster data recovery has become necessary.
+Here are some immediate advantages that cloud-based DR offers during the pandemic.

-TCO and capex reduction: With stringent budgetary restrictions in place, cloud-based DR systems offer businesses the flexibility and savings through a pay-per-use model.
+TCO and capex reduction: With stringent budgetary restrictions, cloud-based DR systems offer businesses flexibility and savings through a pay-per-use model.
 No upfront investment to deploy duplicate compute and storage infrastructure.

-Quick to deploy: Cloud brings in the ability to launch a DR system across multiple locations in a much faster way as compared to on-prem models.
+Quick to deploy: Cloud brings in the ability to launch a DR system across multiple locations much faster than on-prem models.

-Runs on less resource: Cloud-based DR systems typically requires fewer IT resources to launch or maintain services.
+Runs on less resource: Cloud-based DR systems typically require fewer IT resources to launch or maintain services.

-Reduces overall complexity: Cloud eliminates the need to purchase duplicate software licenses, facilitates seamless failover, easy testability and a self-service experience.
+Reduces overall complexity: Cloud eliminates the need to purchase duplicate software licenses and facilitates seamless failover, easy testability, and a self-service experience.